 What is a Flat Bar Road Bike?

-The bars up front, which normally rest higher up, closer to your waist level, are instead dropped down low.
-This lowered, flat bar, style requires the rider to bend more with the top half of their waist in order to engineer the maximum amount of leverage.
-If you had seen one of these on the street you would think that they are for cycling ‘pros’.
-This is far from the truth, actually.
+The bars, typically higher up, are dropped down low.
+This lowered, flat bar style requires the rider to bend more with the top half of their waist to engineer the maximum leverage amount.
+If you had seen one of these on the street, you would think that they are for cycling ‘pros.’
+This is far from the truth.

-Casual cyclists didn’t like that the flat bar bike wasn’t easy enough to ride as the more conventional styles.
-Cycling enthusiasts didn’t like that the style didn’t do advanced techniques as well as some of the specific units.
+Casual cyclists didn’t like that the flat bar bike wasn’t comfortable enough to ride as the more conventional styles.
 What you had was a bike that could do a little bit of everything without actually specializing in anything.

-Over time flat bar bikes have gotten more and more advanced and now we look at them as the “jack of all trades” that they actually are.
+Over time flat bar bikes have gotten more and more advanced, and now we look at them as the “jack of all trades” that they are.

-Schwinn is a brand name that needs no introduction in the world of cycling, so we’ll dive straight into their flat bar bike.
+Schwinn is a brand name that needs no introduction in the world of cycling, so we’ll dive straight into their flat-bar bike.
 This model has a lightweight aluminum road frame to go along with alloy wheels.
-The 24 speed Shimano rear derailluers work smoothly with the easy to use EF60 shifters.
-You have pull brakes on both the front and back and size 16 wheels.
-The entire bike, assembled, only weighs in at 39.75lbs.
-After testing the bicycle don’t be afraid to try out a new road seat and then settle in for the long haul.
+The 18 speed Shimano rear derailleurs work smoothly with the easy to use EF60 shifters.
+You have pull brakes on both the front and back and size 27″ wheels.
+The entire bike, assembled, only weighs less than 24 lbs.
+After testing the bicycle, don’t be afraid to try out a new road seat and then settle in for the long haul.

 Schwinn closes out our list of easy to ride, easy to assemble, flat bar road bikes.
-At an affordable price, under $300, you are grabbing an aluminum framed machine that includes all Shimano parts.
-21 speed Shimano utilities are engaged by EZ Fire shifters and Shimano rear derailleurs.
-The sturdy frame allows you to weather most any urban riding you will come across but the light weight keeps it from becoming a burden.
-There is plenty of room for additional mounts and the low seated bars help when you want to lean down and focus on the fitness aspect of your riding and commuting regime.
+At an affordable price, under $300, you are grabbing an aluminum-framed machine that includes all Shimano parts.
+The 21 speed Shimano utilities are engaged by EZ Fire shifters and Shimano rear derailleurs.
+The sturdy frame allows you to weather most any urban riding you will encounter, but the lightweight keeps it from becoming a burden.
+There is plenty of room for additional mounts, and the low seated bars help when you want to lean down and focus on the fitness aspect of your riding and commuting regime.

 Why Should You Consider a Flat Bar Road Bike?